eclipsesource/tabris-js/doc/internal.md

 * A type identifier (see below).
 * A *map* with any of these entries:
     * `type`: A type identifier.
 Same effect as giving the type directly.
+If omitted, any value is accepted.
     * `set`: A function that is called instead of creating a `set` operation for this property change.
 The function is called with the (encoded) property value as the sole argument and the proxy as the context (`this`).
 It can use the `_nativeSet` method of the proxy if needed.
     * `get`: A function that is called instead of creating a `get` operation for this property.
 The function is called with the proxy as the context (`this`) and must return the current value of this property.
 It can use the `_nativeGet` method of the proxy if needed.